reactjs/react.dev/content/docs/reference-react-component.md

 >Note:
 >
 >React doesn't force you to use the ES6 class syntax.
 If you prefer to avoid it, you may use the `create-react-class` module or a similar custom abstraction instead.
-Take a look at [Using React without ES6](/docs/react-without-es6.html) to learn more.

 ### The Component Lifecycle {#the-component-lifecycle}